Plan your visit

 Getting here

-Pitlochry is just off the A9, Scotland’s main north/south thoroughfare and just 1hr 40mins drive from Glasgow, Edinburgh and Inverness.
+Pitlochry sits just off the A9, Scotland’s main north/south route, around 1hr 40mins from Glasgow, Edinburgh and Inverness, whilst only 50 minutes from Dundee and 30 minutes from Perth.

-Trains from all the major cities stop regularly at Pitlochry Station and our Theatre is just a 14 minute walk away.
-The most accessible route crosses the Iron Suspension Bridge.
+Trains from all major cities stop regularly at Pitlochry Station, which is just a 14-minute walk away via the Iron Suspension Bridge.

-The closest major airports to Pitlochry are Glasgow and Edinburgh, with Inverness airport in the north.
+The closest major airports are Glasgow and Edinburgh, with Inverness and Dundee also nearby.

 During your visit…